 To make things even easier for you, I created a simple visual guide below.
 These step-by-step photos will be your helping hand during the process.

-For all measurements and a more detailed guide, check out the recipe card at the bottom of this page.
+Friendly tip - For exact measurements and a more detailed guide, check out the recipe card at the bottom of this page.

 1. Combine all dough ingredients and knead for approx. 10 minutes

-2. Once you've kneaded the dough, cover it with a damp cloth and let rise for 1 hour.
+2. Then cover the dough with a damp cloth and let rise for 1 hour (until doubled in size)

 3. In the meantime, prepare your simple blueberry filling in a small pan.

-4. The dough has doubled in size.
-Knock it back to get it ready for rolling.
+4. The dough has now doubled in size.
+Knock it back to get it ready for rolling (see tips below).

 5. Start rolling out the dough.

-6. Your dough is rolled out (approx 0.5 cm thick) and ready to be filled.
+6. Your dough is rolled out (approx 0.5 cm/0.2 inch thick) and ready to be filled.

 7. Spread your blueberry filling evenly across the dough.